 Is your IQ fixed?
 Can anyone learn to play the violin or compete in a triathlon?
-Is a paticular gift a requirement to learn these things?
-It turns out that intelligence, sports ablity, music ablity, just about any ability can be learned, according to 25 years of research by Carol Dweck a former Columbia and current Stanford Psychologist.
+Is a particular gift a requirement to learn these things?
+It turns out that intelligence, sports ability, music ability, just about any ability can be learned, according to 25 years of research by Carol Dweck a former Columbia and current Stanford Psychologist.

 You are what you think.
 Perception is reality.
 That’s the core message from Carol Dweck’s book, ‘Mindset.’
 She says that we have two mindsets, fixed mindsets and growth mindsets.
-People with fixed mindsets belive that intelligence and ability are fixed, that they can’t be changed or augmented.
-People with a growth mindset believe that intelligence and ability is a byproduct of work and that we can improve our intelligence with effort and determination.
+People with fixed mindsets believe that intelligence and ability are fixed, that they can’t be changed or augmented.
+People with a growth mindset believe that intelligence and ability is a byproduct of focused effort and that we can improve our intelligence with effort and determination.
 Sounds like mastery to me.

 Not only does mindset apply to mental ability but it also applies to athletics, art, personability and relationships.
 Dweck’s research says, “When you learn new things, these tiny connections in the brain actually multiply and get stronger.
 The more that you challenge your mind to learn, the more your brain cells grow.
 Then, things that you once found very hard or even impossible—like speaking a foreign language or doing algebra—seem to become easy.
 The result is a stronger, smarter brain.”